Nicify/mousetune/README.md

-mousetune                  # set sensitivity to 190 and disable acceleration mousetune -s 180           # set sensitivity to 180 and disable acceleration mousetune -s 100 -a 50000  # set sensitivity to 100 and acceleration to 50000
+mousetune                  # set sensitivity to 190 and disable acceleration mousetune -s 180           # set sensitivity to 180 and disable acceleration mousetune -s 100 -a 50000  # set sensitivity to 100 and acceleration to 50000 mousetune -s 190 -a 0 -d   # set sensitivity to 190 and disable acceleration, run as daemon, program will not quit
 ```

 ## Build from source